BlaqueDevs/se-assignment-day-5-technical-writing-and-review-sithandekile/README.md

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
      because if no one understand you, you might not be able to communicate the information you want to share
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+      examples like start instead of initiate improves comprehension as start is commonly used than initiate and  another one is end instead of terminate the word end is short,common no need for a dictionery compared to terminate

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
       it easy for people understand something that they see, instead of being told verbaly